-• Foreign exchange derivatives:
+Foreign exchange derivatives

-In 2016 the Group recorded a 11 million euro loss relating to the ineffective portion of its foreign exchange derivatives.
+In 2017, the Group recorded a 6 million euro loss relating to the ineffective portion of its foreign exchange derivatives.
 In the consolidated income statement this loss is included in "Other financial income and expenses" for the operations component of the hedge and in "Cost of debt (net)" for the financial component.

-An aggregate 34 million euro gain was recognized in the consolidated statement of comprehensive income in 2016 for foreign exchange derivatives designated as cash flow hedges and a 7 million euro loss was reclassified to the income statement.
+An aggregate 3 million euro gain was recognized in the consolidated statement of comprehensive income in 2017 for metal derivatives designated as cash flow hedges and a 16 million euro loss was recycled to the income statement.

-Metal derivatives:
+Metal derivatives

-The ineffective portion of gains or losses arising on the fair value remeasurement of metal derivatives designated as cash flow hedges is recognized in "Changes in fair value of non-ferrous metal derivatives" in the consolidated income statement, and represented a nil amount in 2016.
+In 2017, the ineffective portion of gains or losses arising on the fair value remeasurement of metal derivatives designated as cash flow hedges represented a non-material amount that was recognized in the consolidated income statement on the line "Changes in fair value of non-ferrous metal derivatives" in "Other operating income and expenses".

-An aggregate 54 million euro gain was recognized in the consolidated statement of comprehensive income in 2016 for metal derivatives designated as cash flow hedges and an 18 million euro loss was reclassified to the income statement.
+An aggregate 69 million euro gain was recognized in the consolidated statement of comprehensive income in 2017 for metal derivatives designated as cash flow hedges and a 28 million euro loss was recycled to the income statement.